JB14forever/JB-Data-Explorer/docs/PROJECT_SUMMARY.md

 # Project Summary: Bridging the Code to the Written Outputs

-**Project:** JB Data Explorer, an Agentic AI Analytics Pipeline for Decision Support **Author:** Jagannath Ravindra Barik (A00046418), TU Dublin, DATA 5010 MSc Data Analytics Research Project
+**Project:** An Agentic AI Analytics Pipeline for Decision Support **Author:** Jagannath Ravindra Barik (A00046418), TU Dublin, DATA 5010 MSc Data Analytics Research Project

-This page exists for anyone reading this repository alongside the written submissions.
-The code, the Research Paper, and the Client Report are one project told three ways, not three separate pieces of work, and this page maps the two written outputs onto the code that produced their results so the story stays consistent end to end.

 ## What the platform does

-JB Data Explorer takes a raw tabular dataset (CSV or Excel) and runs it through the full analytics workflow: profiling, cleaning, exploratory analysis, predictive modelling, natural-language querying, and report generation, in roughly 90 seconds, with a written justification kept for
+The data explorer platform takes a raw tabular dataset (CSV or Excel) and runs it through the full analytics workflow: profiling, cleaning, exploratory analysis, predictive modelling, natural-language querying, and report generation, in roughly 90 seconds, with a written justification kept for